by Texas Homesteader ~

 Indications Your Watermelon Is Ripe

-There are several clues that your garden watermelon is ripe, no matter what the variety.
-Look for these simple clues:
+There are several clues to look for to indicate that a watermelon is ripe, no matter what the variety:

 -